Jeremygarden/jeremygarden.github.io/about/index.md

 ---

 My name is **Jeremy** and I love new, upcoming technology.
 I'm currently a candidate for M.S **Information Systems** at the **Northeastern University, Boston**.
-I enjoy developing and learning about all forms of software to MAKEING AND DOING, especially concerntrate on the cutting-edge web tech and design beautiful internet things on human-centerd side for other's better life.
+I enjoy developing and learning about all forms of software to MAKING AND DOING, especially concerntrate on the cutting-edge web tech and design beautiful internet things on human-centerd side for other's better life.

 ## Quick Facts: